NULLx76/xirion-modpack/README.md

 # Xirion's Modpack
 Hosted on TechnicLauncher: http://www.technicpack.net/modpack/xirions-modpack.673044

+License is in the [License.md](https://github.com/victorheld/xirion-modpack/blob/master/License.md)

-Mods used in this pack
+Mods used in this pack:

     BiblioCraft
     BigReactors